Butterflies of Oklahoma: Ten Beautiful Species and How To Attract Them

-Boy or girl monarch?
 The females have much darker veining on their wings.
 Males have a yellow-orange spot on each hind wing.

 Also, monarchs are becoming common in Bermuda, making the long voyage across the Atlantic ocean to enjoy the plentiful milkweed Bermuda has to offer.
 Now that is incredible!

 It takes three to four generations to make the 2000-mile migration to Central Mexico where they spend the winter.
 It is thought that first -generation monarchs make it all the way back to Oklahoma during spring migration.

 Like the monarch butterfly, the viceroy is a splash of vivid orange against the greenery of your garden or yard.
 Viceroys have a lovely tiger-stripe pattern on their wings, and are one of the most common butterflies appearing in coloring books or artwork.
 They are also very unpalatable to predators, which means you are likely to see more of them than other specimens when butterfly watching.

 It is the state butterfly of Kentucky, but is plentiful in the Sooner State as well.
 It is very similar to the monarch, but can be distinguished by a black line running across its wings.
 It is also much smaller than a monarch.